A Guide to Freehold, Leasehold, and Mixed Tenure

 This guide will explain each type of ownership structure and help you understand how they impact your rights as a property owner or resident.

 Freehold ownership is often considered the most straightforward form of property ownership.
 When you own a property as a freeholder, you own both the building and the land it sits on, with complete control and ownership rights in perpetuity.
-This means you aren’t limited by a lease, and there’s no external party (like a landlord) who can impose restrictions on your ownership.

 Key Features of Freehold Ownership